brkyvrkn/PharmacyDB/descriptions.md

 ### Patient

-Doesn’t need to hold prescripts or doctors because those will be more than once.
+Patient is the client to whom we,as the pharmacy, sell our merchandise which are drugs.
+Patient table doesn’t need to hold prescripts or doctors because those will be more than once.
 They would need their own tables.

 |    |    Patient  |
 |----|-------------|